neondatabase/website/content/docs/connect/connection-pooling.md

 ## Enable connection pooling

-In Neon, connection pooling is enabled or disabled for individual endpoints compute instances.
+In Neon, connection pooling is configured for individual endpoint compute instances.
 It is disabled by default.
-You can enable connection pooling when creating and endpoint or you can enable it later by editing the endpoint.
+You can enable connection pooling when creating or editing an endpoint.

 To enable connection pooling for an existing endpoint: